Mesothelioma Attorneys for Victims of Secondhand Asbestos Exposure

 The classic example of secondhand asbestos exposure is the often-cited tale of wives laundering the asbestos-infused clothing of husbands who brought fibers home from their workplaces.
 This story has, in fact, reflected the painful reality of secondhand exposure experienced in far too many families.

 Researchers have noticed that large numbers of women, in particular, have become ill with mesothelioma as a result of secondhand exposure through fibers brought home on their husbands’ work clothes.
 However, there are many other ways in which people who are not directly working with asbestos products are exposed in a roundabout way.
-Many are baffled to receive a diagnosis of mesothelioma, not knowing how they could have been exposed to asbestos.
+Many are baffled to receive a diagnosis of mesothelioma, not knowing how they could have developed it.

 Remodeling — Family Exposure — Asbestos Products